Every brand tribe has sacred things that help its members relate to the abstract concepts of the archetypes and the doctrine.

 The full experience

-To create a rich tribal marketing experience, you should consider and develop as many of these “sacred objects” as possible.
+To create a rich tribal design experience, you should consider and develop as many of these “sacred objects” as possible.
 Getting deeply involved in a brand tribe requires that there be substance at each level, so even if many customers never know about these elements, it’s a delight for those Followers and Evangelists who get involved enough to discover them.

-Tribal marketing: sacred things
+Tribal design: sacred things

 Developing sacred objects for the members of your brand's tribe .